-Portfolio Managed by IAR is a discretionary account that is managed at the discretion of an IAR who is either an independent contractor or employee of KWM.
+Through our IARs, we provide financial planning, reporting, consulting, and investment advisory services to individuals, pension and profit-sharing plans, trusts, estates, charitable organizations, corporations and business entities.
+Generallly, IARs manage client accounts on a discretionary basis.
+Each IAR is either an employee of KWM or an independent contractor.
 The investment management style can range from aggressive to conservative.
 At the discretion of the IAR, trades may be made in traditional equities (stocks), fixed income instruments (bonds), equity and/or index options, mutual funds, unit investment trusts, futures, options on futures, or any other investment the IAR deems appropriate.
 Some investments utilized may include the use of margin or leverage.
-A KWM IAR may also use Kingsview Investment Management portfolios for an additional fee.
+A KWM IAR may also use Kingsview Investment Management portfolios for an additional fee as detailed below.